wocsa/WOCSA_Ethical_Hacking_Workshop/WEB/JuiceShop/JuiceShop.md

-Sure, I can update the "Exploiting Vulnerabilities" section to include a reference to the Juice Shop write-up on GitHub.
-Here's the revised markdown:

----

 # Warning
 This workshop is for educational purposes only.
 Ethical hacking is conducted with the explicit permission of the system owner to improve security.